leobel96/LambdaBooth/README.md

 and he can also configure every aspect from "configuration.yaml" file:

 ## Bill Of Materials
-To make the Lambdabooth you need:
+To make the complete version of Lambdabooth you need:
 - A DSLR camera, please refer to [this list](http://www.gphoto.org/proj/libgphoto2/support.php) to make sure your camera is supported.
 I've tested it with a Canon EOS 1100D
 - A Raspberry Pi (more powerful it is and faster will be the elaboration)
 - A cable to connect your camera to USB (please refer to your camera's manual)